L3Gaunt/edutiktok/checklists/upload_video_to_firebase_storage.md

 ## Considerations
 - Project must be on the Blaze (pay-as-you-go) pricing plan to use Cloud Storage ✓
 - If you're new to Firebase and Google Cloud, you may be eligible for a $300 credit
+- Firebase Storage configuration (bucket and rules) was done manually in Firebase Console (not reflected in git)

 ## Checklist for Recording and Uploading a Video to Firebase Storage